EcoJulia/Diversity.jl/docs/src/metacommunities.md

 unique(result.measure)
 ```

-This is worth preferring over separate calls.
-Building a measure means summing
+This is worth preferring over separate calls, and the reason is the result rather
-the abundances and the ordinariness across the whole metacommunity, which is
-work proportional to the data rather than to the answer; `diversity` builds each
-measure **once** and then asks it for every level and every order, where calling
-`norm_sub_alpha` and then `norm_meta_alpha` would build it twice.
+than the arithmetic.
+Every route does the same power means; what differs is how
+many tables get built on the way. `diversity` assembles one, where six wrapper
+calls build six and you then have to `vcat` them.
+Measured over 200 types and
+200,000 subcommunities, for the call above: **165 MiB against 275 MiB**, for the
+same answer in the same time.

+It also saves you naming the same metacommunity six times, which matters more
+than it sounds — see [Large metacommunities](largescale.md) for what does and
+does not scale.

 ## Getting something other than a DataFrame